 Oxytocin is synthesized in the paraventricular nuclei of the hypothalamus.
-Like most other hormones, the synthesis occurs as inactive precursor protein from which the successive hydrolysis leads to the release of the final active oxytocin.
+Like most other hormones, the synthesized form is an inactive precursor protein, from which the successive hydrolysis leads to the release of the final active oxytocin.

-Neurophysin 1 is characteristic precursor carrier protein which is present in the precursor state.
+Neurophysin 1 is the characteristic precursor carrier protein, which is present in the precursor state.
 It should be noted that the secretion does not occur at the place of synthesis.
 The transport of the synthesized hormone occurs to the posterior pituitary gland via the stalk.

-The characteristic storage bodies of the oxytocin in the posterior pituitary are known as Herring bodies (which are present in the axon terminal is present in the posterior pituitary).
-The release of the oxytocin from the end of the posterior pituitary requires a depolarizing signal to the nerve terminal.
+The characteristic storage bodies of oxytocin in the posterior pituitary are known as Herring bodies.
+They are present at the axon terminal in the posterior pituitary.
+The release of oxytocin from the end of the posterior pituitary requires a depolarizing signal to the nerve terminal.

-One of the characteristic proteins which is required during the hydrolysis of the oxytocin is the peptidylglycine alpha-amidating monooxygenase.
-This enzyme in turn requires vitamin C as the necessary cofactor.
-Oxytocin gets metabolized by means of enzyme known as oxytocinase.
+One of the characteristic proteins which are required for the hydrolysis of oxytocin is the peptidylglycine alpha-amidating monooxygenase.
+This enzyme, in turn, requires vitamin C as the necessary cofactor.
+Oxytocin gets metabolized by means of an enzyme known as oxytocinase.

-Though the posterior pituitary forms the major neural source of the oxytocin, it should be noted that there are non-neural sources of oxytocin like the corpus luteum and placenta in the case of female and leydig cells in the case of males.
+Though the posterior pituitary forms the major neural source of oxytocin, it should be noted that there are non-neural sources of oxytocin as well, like the corpus luteum and placenta in females and Leydig cells in males.

 Function of oxytocin

-Oxytocin is important in parturition as it stimulates uterine contractions and in breast feeding as it induces myoepithelial contractions.
-Oxytocin, which is usually released via the suckling reflex, stimulates the contraction of the smooth-muscle cells in the lactiferous ducts causing milk let down.
-Prolactin is responsible for the production of milk whereas the oxytocin is responsible for the milk ejection.
+Oxytocin is important in parturition as it stimulates uterine contractions and in breastfeeding as it induces myoepithelial contractions.
+Oxytocin, which is usually released via the suckling reflex, stimulates the contraction of the smooth muscle cells in the lactiferous ducts causing milk to let down.
+Prolactin is responsible for the production of milk, whereas oxytocin is responsible for the milk ejection.

 In both instances, there is a positive feedback loop involved in their release.
-Uterine contractions are prompted and further promoted by uterine stretch while breast myoepithelial contractions is promoted by the suckling action of the infant.
+Uterine contractions are prompted and further promoted, by the uterine stretch, while breast myoepithelial contractions are promoted by the suckling action of the infant.
 The positive feedback loop is a characteristic feature of oxytocin as other endocrine hormones generally have a negative feedback loop.
-Ferguson reflex refers to the release of the oxytocin on the dilation of the cervical and vaginal region.
+Ferguson reflex refers to the release of oxytocin on the dilation of the cervical and vaginal region.

-The contraction of the uterus, which is produced by oxytocin, is the physiological uterine contraction and the law of priority is maintained (it should be known that the ergometrine causes complete loss of polarity during its contraction).
-The onset of action is also faster with oxytocin when compared to the ergometrine but it is short lived.
+Physiological uterine contractions are produced by oxytocin, with the law of priority being maintained (it should be noted that ergometrine causes complete loss of polarity during its contraction).
+The onset of action is also faster with oxytocin when compared to ergometrine, but it is short-lived.

-To the biochemical level, oxytocin acts through the G protein coupled receptor, which in turn acts via the phosphatidylinositol calcium channel.
-This in turn leads to the release of prostaglandins and leukotrienes.
-Oxytocin increases both the frequency as well as the force of contraction of uterus and only at higher doses causes prolonged and sustained contractions.
+At the biochemical level, oxytocin acts through the G-protein coupled receptor, which functions via the phosphatidylinositol calcium channel.
+This, in turn, leads to the release of prostaglandins and leukotrienes.
+Oxytocin increases both the frequency as well as the force of contraction of the uterus, and only at higher doses causes prolonged and sustained contractions.

-The duration of action of syntocinon is for 8 minutes.
-One more prime difference when compared to the ergometrine is that syntocinon is available only in the parenteral route, whereas the ergometrine is available both in oral formulation as well as in the parenteral route.
+The duration of action of syntocinon lasts for 8 minutes.
+Another prime difference, when compared to ergometrine, is that syntocinon is available only by the parenteral route, whereas ergometrine is available in an oral formulation in addition to the parenteral route.

-Clinically, oxytocin is used for the induction of labour and during the labour uterine contraction it helps in the augmentation.
-In the case of postpartum haemorrhage, it is used along with the ergometrine.
+Clinically, oxytocin is used for the induction of labor and it also helps in the labor augmentation.
+In the case of postpartum hemorrhage, it is used along with ergometrine.